 The true key to building wealth lies in building assets.
 Regardless of how much money you make, you can build wealth over time through assets.
-Some people think that putting money in a savings account is a good as making an investment.
+Some people think that putting money in a savings account is as good as making an investment.
 However, it is impossible to build wealth if you just have money in a bank account.
-Bank accounts have low interest rates, so you will barely make any money.
+Bank accounts have low-interest rates, so you will barely make any money.
 On the other hand, your money works for you when you invest it.

 Build Wealth With Lower Taxes

 Unless you have some tax secrets up your sleeves, the more you make, the more you will pay in taxes.
 In 2017, the federal tax rate for single people with earnings over $418,400 was 39.6%.
 Married people had to pay that rate on all earnings over $470,400.
 That makes it very difficult to build wealth on income alone.
 However, your assets aren’t taxed the same way.
 The system is set up to go after income instead of wealth.